A Message from the Maryland People’s Counsel

 Energy Suppliers and Consumer Protections – PSC Proposed Regulations and Investigations

-We had another winter of very cold weather and higher than usual winter bills.
-However, some customers realized they were exposed to another threat in the winter of 2013-2014 - they were customers of electricity suppliers who charged a rate 2 to almost 5 times the rate charged by the local electric company – a so-called “variable rate.”
-This happened not just in Maryland, but in states throughout New England and the Mid-Atlantic.
-The PSC opened investigations on high bills and certain suppliers, as well as a review of its consumer protection regulations for suppliers.
+The PSC has opened investigations on high bills and certain suppliers in Case 9346, as well as a review of its consumer protection regulations for suppliers in RM54.
 OPC has been active in all of these, and has proposed substantial changes to the current regulations to protect customers, with a particular focus on variable rate contracts (rates can change from month to month without advance notice or limit).
-The PSC has another hearing set for June 16-17.
+The PSC has set another rulemaking hearing for June 16-17.
 Until or unless these changes are adopted, OPC recommends extreme caution with variable rate contracts, and reminds customers to pay attention to automatic renewals of supplier contracts – they often renew as variable rate contracts.
+If you believe that you were subject to deceptive marketing by a supplier, or have an unresolved dispute with your contract terms, OPC urges you to submit a complaint to the PSC Office of External Relations at www.psc.state.md.us.

 Smart Meter Opt-out and Fee Options

 OPC continues to receive calls about smart meters, opt-out options and fees.
-See our revised Resource Guides , which may answer many of your questions.
+See our revised Resource Guide, which may answer many of your questions.

 If you have any suggestions or comments, please use the Contact Us link to share your thoughts with us.